 Make Temporary Repairs and Quickly Document Damage

 Take pictures of the damage as soon as it’s safe to do so.
-If you have pictures from prior to the damage it can be helpful in determining the value of the items damage.
+If you have pictures from prior to the damage it can be helpful in determining the value of the items damaged.
 If there are holes in the roof or windows are broken, cover them quickly to prevent further damage.
 DO NOT throw out damaged furniture or any other expensive items until after the adjuster has seen them.

 Contact your Agent Right Away

-After suffering a loss that you will be filing a claim for, contact your agent to get the claims process started.
+After suffering a loss that you will be filing a claim form, contact your agent to get the claims process started.
 If you can’t reach your agent, most home insurance carriers have the option to call in or file a claim online directly with them.
 If your home is inhabitable, you may also have coverage for living expenses incurred due to the loss.

 Be Prepared to Negotiate